iotaledger/access-server/docs/05-auth-specs.md

 - **HMAC-SHA256**: used for data integrity during message exchange via Message Authentication Code (MAC).

 ##### Tiny Embedded module
-Tiny Embedded is the internal ASN realization based on 3rd party libraries.
+Tiny Embedded is the internal authentication realization based on 3rd party libraries.
 It is used in scenarios where Embedded resources are scarce:
 - **Curve25519 elliptic curve function**: to compute public key and shared secret for DH exchange.
 - **ECDSA secp160r1**: for signing and signature validation.
 - **SHA256**: for hashing.